Registration exemptions

 When you do not have to register but choose to

-Even if there is no requirement for you to register on the Early Years Register or compulsory part of the Childcare Register, you can choose to register with Ofsted.
+Even if there is no requirement for you to register on the Early Years Register or compulsory part of the Childcare Register, you may be able to choose to register with Ofsted.
 You can apply to join the voluntary part of the Childcare Register if you meet the relevant requirements.
 The voluntary part of the Childcare Register is the only way you can register if you are exempt, and being on this register enables the parents and carers of children attending your childcare to claim tax-free childcare entitlements.

 Exemptions

-1. Looking after children at home
+1. Looking after children in a home

 You do not have to register if you:

-• are only looking after children over the age of 8 in someone’s home
+- are only looking after children over the age of 8 in someone’s home

-• do not receive any money, vouchers, goods or services in return for childcare (‘services’ could be reciprocal childcare arrangements)
+- do not receive any money, vouchers, goods or services in return for childcare (‘services’ could be reciprocal childcare arrangements)

-• are a babysitter, looking after children at home between 6pm and 2am
+- are a babysitter, looking after children at home between 6pm and 2am

-• are providing home education to a child of school age who is educated outside school full time
+- are providing home education to a child of school age who is educated outside school full time

 2. Tutoring, coaching and clubs (activity-based provision)